Matsue Castle 松江城

 You can ride a bullet train from Tokyo to Okayama, then switch to a JR Yakumo limited express to Matsue Station, which will take a total of around six hours.
 The Sunrise Izumo night train from Tokyo offers a nice alternative, and there are night buses as well.
 Multiple flights from Tokyo to nearby airports arrive daily.

 The castle is just two kilometers from Matsue Station, and numerous buses pass the castle entrance.
-The most convenient is the Lakeline Loop Bus, with its one-day pass that enables you to cheaply and easily visit many of this castle town's sights.
+The most convenient is the Kurutto Matsue Lakeline Bus, with its one-day pass that enables you to cheaply and easily visit many of this castle town's sights.

-This second largest of the surviving original castles in Japan is also known as the Plover Castle because of its shape and black exterior.
-Construction finished in 1611 after it was decided to move the domain capital to this spot.
+The second largest of the surviving original castles in Japan is also known as the Plover Castle because of its shape and black exterior.
+Its construction was finished in 1611 after it was decided to move the domain capital to this spot.

-The Matsudaira family, direct descendants of the shogun Tokugawa Ieyasu (1543-1616), ruled the castle for most of its history, and the seventh lord, Matsudaira Fumai, a great exponent of the tea ceremony, was responsible for making Matsue one of the three great centers of the art of tea.
+The Matsudaira family, direct descendants of the shogun Tokugawa Ieyasu (1543-1616), ruled the castle for most of its history, and the seventh lord, Matsudaira Harusato (known as Lord Fumai), a great exponent of the tea ceremony, was responsible for making Matsue one of the three great centers of the art of tea.

-As you explore the different floors of the castle's interior, walking on dark wooden floors and stairs worn smooth over the centuries, you'll find displays of samurai armor and weaponry, along with models of how the surrounding town has changed over time.
+As you explore the different floors of the castle's interior, while walking on dark wooden floors and stairs worn smooth over the centuries, you can view the only existing castle keep with a well inside, built in a unique architecture style.
 You can see the complex architecture of this wooden fortress's construction up close.

-From the top floor you have 360-degree views over the town that grew up around the castle and as far as Lake Shinji.
+From the top floor you have a 360-degree view over the town that formed around the castle and as far as Lake Shinji.

 The Park around the castle